Giuseppemoi/Giuseppemoi/README.md

 ### Hello and welcome to my GitHub 😄
 ___

-My name is Giuseppe, I comme from Belgium and I am currently in training at BeCode Charleroi.
+My name is Giuseppe, I comme from Belgium and I am currently in training at BeCode Charleroi as a Junior Web Developer.